 Pick the Right Southwest Airlines Credit Card for You

-Southwest Airlines, known for its low airfares and lenient baggage-checking fees, is the third-largest U.S. airline with 3,200 flights per day and served roughly 134 million customers in 2012.
+Southwest Airlines, known for its low airfares and lenient baggage-checking fees, is the third-largest U.S. airline.
 With a rather competitive pricing model, frequent fliers might not need to ask for more.
 But, some Southwest customers might want more benefits and perks, which can be obtained by picking one of Southwest’s two branded credit cards.

 "A-List" status vs. “A-List Preferred” status

 Elite status is earned based on the number of Southwest flights flown or tier qualifying points (TQPs) earned.
 A single origin-destination pair counts as one flight.
 Tier qualifying points are the Rapid Rewards points that you earn through booking Southwest flights.

 - Rapid Rewards partners (unless earned through the Rapid Rewards Premier card)